yt-project/libyt/doc/quick-start.md

 # Quick Start

-The quick start initializes `libyt`, runs Python functions defined in inline Python script, activates interactive prompt, and then finalizes it.
+The quick start initializes `libyt`, runs Python functions defined in inline Python script, activates Python prompt, and then finalizes it.
 It does not load any data from C/C++ application to Python yet.
-The Python prompt is just simple Python prompt.
+The Python prompt is just raw Python interpreter activate by libyt API.

+After reading quick start, we will have an overview of how to use `libyt` for in situ analysis.

 ### Building and Running the Project